lsst-dm/qserv-usdf-dp1/README.md

 ../tools/delete-database.py --database=dp1
 ../tools/delete-database.py --database=ivoa
 ```
-After that, the ingest can be repeated from scratch.
+After that, the ingestion of both catalogs can be repeated from scratch.